Luch (landform): Location and history

 Luche mainly formed in the main urstromtal valleys or their side valleys.
 After the end of the Ice Age, the water table rose during the postglacial period resulting in the formation of bogs.
 The peat thickness is not particularly great; in most cases it is less than 2 metres thick.
 Before the installation of artificial drainage networks excess water often accumulated in the Luche in ponds.
 In contrast with lowlands with natural watercourses, they were give a different name from the neighbouring Bruche (carrs), such as the Oderbruch to the east and the Hohennauen Bruch on the Havel to the west.

-Most of the Luche in Brandenburg have since been drained by man and have become cultural landscapes.
-After land improvement, they were commonly used as grassland.
+Most of the Luche in Brandenburg have since been drained by man and have thus become more culturally-associated rather than biospherically outstanding.
+After alteration of the land, they were commonly used as grassland for grazing.
 Archaeologists like Klaus Goldmann believe that some of this reclamation began during the Slavic period, but that this was reversed by a worsening of the drainage conditions as a result of the construction of mill dams on the Havel.